Everything you need to know about Whistle Punks Urban Axe Throwing

 After our first big competition, we then games against all the staff.
 We were allowed to give the staff a handicap, but despite several attempts, having them blindfolded was not acceptable, and we had to settle for left-handed or backwards throws.
 After several rounds we had some more fun by trying out the underarm throw, which is a really weird technique that feels like you’re just flinging an axe with no real effort.
 Strangely, I landed an underarm throw quicker than I did overarm!

 Urban axe throwing is definitely not your average night out, but if you were looking for average, you’d be on the wrong site.
-Tickets are £20/£25 per person, and if you’re looking for something unusual to do one evening, and don’t mind getting hands-on with your activities, you should seriously consider an evening with Whistle Punks.Thank you for reading!
-GirlGeekUpNorth x
+Tickets are £20/£25 per person, and if you’re looking for something unusual to do one evening, and don’t mind getting hands-on with your activities, you should seriously consider an evening with Whistle Punks.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter